University-of-Mons/sismic-tutorial/sismic-tutorial.md

     context.execute_steps('when I send event stop_accelerate')
 ```

-Most of our features are based on previous features to avoid using too much redundant steps.
+Most of our features are based on previous features to avoid using too many redundant steps.
 To allow this, we use the "I reproduce" predefined step.
 Here is an example:

 ```gherkin
 Feature: Cruise Control